pranavramsatish-collab/PSG-TECH-Mess-Menu/README.md

 ## Known limitations

-- **The password gate is not security.** `APP_PASSWORD` is in the page source and anyone can read it.
-It's a speed bump.
-Google sign-in is the replacement.
-- **Nothing yet stops someone re-rating.** The once-per-person rule is enforced in the browser against data the browser supplied.
-Real enforcement is a unique index plus a verified `auth.uid()` in the database — that's the point of the backend change above.
+- **Nothing yet stops someone re-rating.** Sign-in is real now, but the once-per-person rule still runs in the browser against data the browser supplied.
+Real enforcement is a unique index plus a verified `auth.uid()` in the database — that arrives with the backend change above.
+- **Signing in proves you have a Google account, not that you live in the hostel.**
+  Day scholars and anyone else can sign in.
+A one-time hostel code or an allowlist is the fix if that ever matters.
 - **The menu can be wrong.** It's a fixed timetable baked into the app; the mess changes what it serves without telling anyone.
 Don't rely on it for an allergy or a fast.